Izzie132/legit/Documentation/Build-And-Deploy/New-Environment-Setup.md

 - In Azure DevOps, go to Project Settings, then in the Pipelines subsection "Service connections"
 - "New service connection" in the top right -> Azure Resource Manager -> Workload Identity federation (automatic)
 - This Service Connection should be scoped to the newly created Resource Group in Azure, and named appropriately (e.g. `PRJCT-SERCON-UAT` for a Service Connection from DevOps through to the UAT environment Resource Group)
 - Grant access permission to all pipelines, and Save.
-This will create a App Registration in Azure Entra ID, with a pre-configured federated credential to allow Azure DevOps to connect to the Azure Resource Group.
+This will create an App Registration in Azure Entra ID, with a pre-configured federated credential to allow Azure DevOps to connect to the Azure Resource Group.
 - Then as an Azure Admin, open the Service Connection in Azure DevOps -> Manage Service Principal -> Branding and Properties section, and give the principal the same name as the connection, as set above
+  - Or another way of doing this is to
+    - Copy the ID of the service connection (just under the name of it in Azure Devops)
+    - Search for that ID in the Azure Portal, and click on the Service Principal (not the Application)
+    - Go to the properties page, change the name, and click save
+    - Refresh the page to see that the name has changed

 ### Set up a new "Environment" in Azure DevOps

 - In Azure DevOps, under the "Pipelines" sidebar section, go to "Environments"
-- Create a "New environment" in DevOps to represent the environment, with no resources for now, and name it appropriately (e.g. UAT to represent the UAT environment)
+- Create a "New environment" in DevOps to represent the environment, with no resources for now, and name it appropriately (e.g. "QQ Project Name - UAT" to represent the UAT environment)
 - Click into the Environment, and in the triple dots menu at the top right select "Security"
-  - Add a Pipeline permission in the bottom card for the main pipeline (currently Build and Deploy) to allow the pipeline to use resources from this Environment
+  - Add a Pipeline permission in the bottom card for the main pipeline (QQProjectName - Build and Deploy) to allow the pipeline to use resources from this Environment
   - Update the inherited Project Administrators permission from Reader to Administrator in the top "User permissions" card
   - Update the inherited Project Valid Users permission from Reader to User in the top "User permissions" card and hit Save
-- Click back to the Environment and in the top tabs beneath the environment name, select "Approvals and Checks"
+- If this environment should be deployed to automatically (e.g. when you merge into main) then you're done.
+If not, then click back to the Environment and in the top tabs beneath the environment name, select "Approvals and Checks"
   - Add an "Approvals" check (via the + or the "Add your first check" section) and add the relevant Deployment Approvers group, any description, and hit create

 ## Code changes for a new environment